jsheargold/spring-data-jpa-bulk-techniques/README.md

 ### 5 - JPARepository Manual ID

-In this technique the ID for the to be persisted entity is generated in the code by incrementing a integer for each entity that is created using a custom IdGenerator class.
-The entity class also implements the Persistable interface and returns true for the isNew method to ensure Hibernate views the record as a new enitiy rather than an update.
+In this technique the ID for the to be persisted entities are generated in the code using a custom IdGenerator class.
+The entity class also implements the Persistable interface and returns true for the isNew method to ensure that Hibernate views the record as a new entity rather than an update.

 A Spring JPARepository is then used to insert the records.

 ### 6 - JPARepository Manual ID with Hibernate batching

-In this technique the ID for the to be persisted entity is generated in the code by incrementing a integer for each entity that is created using a custom IdGenerator class.
-The entity class also implements the Persistable interface and returns true for the isNew method to ensure Hibernate views the record as a new enitiy rather than an update.
+In this technique the ID for the to be persisted entities are generated in the code using a custom IdGenerator class.
+The entity class also implements the Persistable interface and returns true for the isNew method to ensure that Hibernate views the record as a new entity rather than an update.

 A Spring JPARepository is then used to insert the records and Hibernate batching is enabled using the following configuration properties